DongFengZero/COCOON24/README.md

 Address：https://pan.baidu.com/s/1Z0M8JnUaqcWcoA1FCvXpYA?pwd=6nc7
 Code：6nc7

-(Note: We provide the training model weights, based on which similar results may be produced (99-100 rounds for CIFAR100, 108-109 rounds for CIFAR100 (the weights of 100 epochs of CIFAR100 were not saved because they were automatically cleared, so the model weights of 108-109 epochs when the training was stopped late)))
+Note: We provide the training model weights that produced the corresponding results.
+Similar results may be produced based on these weights (not guaranteed to be the same.
+For completely identical results, please refer to the 100 (CIFAR100：101) rounds of neural network structure diagram we provided).
+These files serve as evidence that we implemented the experiment and are for researchers' reference only (CIFAR100 is 99-100 rounds, CIFAR100 is 108-109 rounds.
+The weights of CIFAR100 training at 100 epochs were automatically cleared and could not be saved, so the model weights of 108-109 epochs when the training was stopped late are provided):